Red Teaming Language Model Detectors with Language Models: Introduction

-However, as recent research demonstrates that text classifiers are vulnerable~\citep{iyyer2018adversarial,ribeiro2018semantically,alzantot2018generating}, we suspect that these detectors are not reliable under adversarial manipulations of AI-generated texts.
-To stress-test the reliability of the detectors, we red team and attack the detectors by prompting an LLM-based generative model.
-We modify and generate texts that become more challenging for the detectors.
-We develop two methods.
-In the first method, we prompt an LLM to generate candidate substitutions of words in an LLM-generated text.
-We then substitute certain words and choose replacements either in a query-free way or through a query-based evolutionary search~\citep{alzantot2018generating}, in order to bypass the detection.
-Our second method is for instruction-tuned LLMs such as ChatGPT~\cite{openai_chatgpt}.
-We search for an instructional prompt on a small subset of training data and fix the prompt at the test time.
-The prompt instructs the LLM to write in a style such that the generated texts are hard to be detected.
+In this context, we propose two novel attack methods.
+In the first method, we prompt $G'$ to generate candidate substitutions of words in $\rmY$, and we then choose certain substitutions either in a query-free way or through a query-based evolutionary search~\citep{alzantot2018generating} to attack the detector.
+Our second method focuses on classifier-based detectors for instruction-tuned LLMs such as ChatGPT~\citep{openai_chatgpt}.
+We automatically search for an additional instructional prompt with a small subset of training data for a given classifier-based detector.
+At inference time, the additional instructional prompt instructs the LLM to generate new texts that are hard to detect.

-There are concurrent works~\citep{sadasivan2023can, krishna2023paraphrasing} that evade detectors by paraphrasing AI-generated texts.
-However, they assume that the paraphrasing models are \textit{not protected} by a detector; therefore, it is natural that the paraphrased text can not be recognized by the detector.
-In contrast, we consider a challenging setting, where we assume that the LLM leveraged for generating attacks is \textit{protected}, meaning it also has a detection mechanism in place.
-This assumption imposes a realistic constraint on the attacker, as it is possible that all public LLMs are protected in the future.
-Furthermore, we also consider using the original LLM for text generation itself to jailbreak the detection mechanism, showing that malicious users can bypass the detectors.
+Several concurrent studies~\citep{sadasivan2023can, krishna2023paraphrasing} proposed to attack detectors by paraphrasing AI-generated texts, with a different language model $G'$ for paraphrasing.
+However, they assume that $G'$ here is \textit{not protected} by a detector.
+Paraphrasing with $G'$ has been shown as effective in attacking detectors designed for the original LLM $G$, but it can become much less effective when $G'$ is also protected by a detector since the paraphrased model can still be detected by the detectors of $G'$.
+In contrast, we demonstrate that even when the attacker LLM $G'$ is also \textit{protected} by a detector, we can still leverage $G'$ for attacking LLM detectors.
+Therefore, even if all the strong LLMs are protected in the future, the currently existing detectors can still be vulnerable to our attacks.

-We systematically test the three types of detectors, ranging from statistical approaches to commercial APIs.
-Our results reveal that all the detectors are vulnerable under the proposed attack mechanisms, and the detection performance drops significantly.
-These findings suggest the current detectors are not reliable and shed light on the discussion about how to build trustworthy detectors.
-We suggest possible defense strategies in the conclusion section and leave the exploration of defenses to future work.
+We experiment with our attacks on all three aforementioned categories of LLM detectors.
+Our results reveal that all the tested detectors are vulnerable to our proposed attacks.
+The detection performance of these detectors degrades significantly under our attacks, while the texts produced by our attacks still mostly maintain reasonable quality as verified by human evaluation.
+Our findings suggest the current detectors are not sufficiently reliable yet and it requires further efforts to develop more robust LLM detectors.